Onboarding Timeline & Checklist

 Digital Checklist vs. PDF Worksheet

 A PDF worksheet version of the checklist will also be available for your convenience.
-The PDF is designed to help you work through items “offline” and avoid the need to repeatedly reconfirm your responses every time you reopen the digital checklist.
+The PDF is designed to help you work through items offline and avoid re-entering information each time you access the digital checklist.
+It is available to you in the admissions portal with other documents from COM Admissions.

-• All students are required to submit the official digital checklist in SIS.
+• All students must complete and submit the official checklist in SIS

-Because the SIS checklist requires confirmation of each response from beginning to end on every entry, using the PDF worksheet first can help prevent lost responses and streamline your final submission.
+Because the SIS checklist requires confirmation of entries from beginning to end each time, using the PDF first can help prevent lost responses and streamline your final submission.

 May: Enrollment Begins & Compliance Continues